jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/2-working-with-data-and-data-types.md

 ## Data types

-Programming languages classify data according to **data types.** A data type tells the computer how to work with a bit of data under the hood.
+Programming languages classify data according to **data types.** A data type tells the computer what kind of data you're giving it, so it knows how to work with it.

-For example, data types make sure it doesn't try to work with words as if they were numbers.
+That way it doesn't try to do something like work with words as if they were numbers.

 ## Built-in JavaScript data types